hudvin/demo_search/README.md

 Comprehensive tests and handling of all possible errors and cases have not been implemented.

 Flask is being used without Gunicorn.

+TfidfVectorizer provides some basic text preprocessing(like lowercasing and tokenization), but in general it could be improved